bempp/bempp-rs/.github/ISSUE_TEMPLATE/grid.md

 ---
-name: solvers-grid
+name: bempp-grid
-about: Create a issue relates to the solvers-grid crate
+about: Create a issue relates to the bempp-grid crate
 title: ''
-labels: solvers-grid
+labels: bempp-grid
 assignees: ''

 ---